medvedevgroup/HowDeSBT/reproduce/README.md

 #### Converting jellyfish files to Bloom filters

-AllSome-SBT uses the same file format as SSBT, so we share the same leaf Bloom Filter files created by SSBT.
+AllSome-SBT uses the same file format as SSBT, so we share the same leaf Bloom filter files created by SSBT.

+Note that AllSome-SBT and SSBT share source code ancestry -- the leaf Bloom filters AllSome-SBT would have built would be identical to those SSBT built, and the run time is expected to be the same.

 #### Determining tree topology